 3. the third painting is a seated act also painted by Modigliani.

 Again, there's a connection between Steed and Patrick Macnee.
-Mr Macnee had a fine set of female nude art paintings at his London flat and kept one of it later at Bosham where he spent his free days while filming the Avengers in the sixties.
-The painting there reminds of the style of 19th-century painter Pierre-Paul Prud’hon.
+Mr. Macnee had a beautiful set of female nude art paintings at his London flat and kept one of it later at Bosham where he spent his free days while filming the Avengers in the sixties.
+The picture there reminds of the style of 19th-century painter Pierre-Paul Prud’hon.